TUMFTM/REVOL-E-TION/README.md

 As a dynamic load management system requires knowledge about the available power within the local energy system for each timestep, it is not possible to combine a dynamic load management system with a StationaryBattery block.
 This would require an a priori calculation of the StationaryBattery's SOC which is not possible in a straight-forward way, due to different prioritization of power sources based on their current opex and the efficiency of the SystemCore.

 #### Charge Scheduling Modes ("mode_scheduling")
-- uncoordinated charging: only a single FleetUnit neglecting effects caused by other FleetUnits and the local energy system's limitations is taken into account to determine its charging power.
+- uncoordinated charging: only a single FleetUnit neglecting effects caused by other FleetUnits and the local energy system's limitations is taken into account to determine its charging power.<br>
   - 'uc':Once plugged in to the local energy system, the FleetUnit charges at the maximum charging power specified for the FleetUnit in the scenario file until the target SOC is reached.
          Charging power is determined for a single FleetUnit in isolation, neither considering the influence of other FleetUnits nor any type of load management system.
 - rule-based charging strategies: multiple FleetUnits (within the same Fleet for static load management or across several Fleets for dynamic load management) are considered to determine their charging power.